Kickball Rules

 • If at the bottom of the inning, the next full inning will be the last

-• If home team is winning and is leading by 15 runs during their kicking half of the inning, the game will be called and they will not be allowed to score more than 15 runs
+• If home team reaches a lead of 15 runs during the bottom of the inning (3rd inning or later), the game will end and they will not be allowed to score additional runs

 Field Size: